 Opacity.
 There you can decrease the opacity from 100% to 0%.

-8 - Once you are confortable with the level of
+8 - Once you are comfortable with the level of

 Opacity you have to merge the two layers.

-9 - Then, you can export the picture with the watermark to a jpeg, png or whatever other image format that you want using
+9 - Then, you can export the picture with the watermark to a jpeg, png, or whatever another image format that you want using

 File > Export as selecting the file type that you want to use.